End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Introduction

-In parallel, computational imaging has increasingly shifted from post hoc reconstruction to optical-digital co-design, in which the optical frontend and the reconstruction backend are optimized jointly for a target inference task\cite{baek2021single}.
-Recent work has shown that meta-optics can serve not merely as miniature replacements for conventional optics, but as task-specific physical encoders trained together with the reconstruction algorithm\cite{xia2024joint, arya2024end, lin2022end, lin2021end, fisher2025end}.
-This perspective is particularly compelling for full-Stokes imaging, where the sensor measurement is intrinsically compressive and the reconstruction quality depends as much on the optical encoding as on the computational backend.
+To address these limitations, computational imaging has increasingly shifted from post hoc reconstruction to optical-digital co-design, in which the optical frontend and the reconstruction backend are optimized jointly for a target inference task\cite{baek2021single, roquescarmes2025metaoptic, frch2025computational}.
+Recent work has shown that meta-optics can serve not merely as miniature replacements for conventional optics, but as task-specific physical encoders trained together with the reconstruction backend\cite{xia2024joint, arya2024end, lin2022end, lin2021end, fisher2025end}.
+This perspective is particularly compelling for full-Stokes imaging, where the polarization-multiplexed snapshot measurement is intrinsically compressive and the reconstruction quality depends as much on the optical encoding as on the digital decoding.

 Here we present an end-to-end meta-optic framework for snapshot RGB-achromatic full-Stokes polarization imaging.
-Our system combines a differentiable $4f$ frontend with a trainable metasurface at the Fourier-plane and a U-Net reconstruction backend.
-To minimize the computational cost and make the pipeline compatible with gradient-based optimization, we use a multilayer perceptron (MLP)-based surrogate model to predict the polarization response of the meta-atoms instead of running expensive numerical solvers.
-We implement the design in two stages: first in a hybrid metasurface-refractive $4f$ architecture, and then in a pure meta-optic configuration in which the refractive lenses are replaced by metalenses.
-In the first stage, the metasurface geometry, the focal length, and the neural-network weights are co-optimized.
-In the second stage, the metalens geometries are additionally optimized with the focal length replaced by free-space distances.
-On a real-world spectro-polarimetric dataset\cite{jeon2024spectral}, the hybrid system reaches 30.00 dB PSNR and 0.8291 SSIM in the monochromatic case and 26.71 dB and 0.7044 across three RGB wavelengths; the pure meta-optic system retains strong performance, achieving 26.94 dB and 0.7184 for monochromatic imaging and 24.10 dB and 0.6015 for RGB imaging at a relatively high compression ratio of 12.
-These results show that end-to-end co-design opens a new avenue for compact, snapshot, high-dimensional polarimetric imaging in both hybrid and pure meta-optic systems.
+Our system combines a differentiable meta-optics frontend and a U-Net reconstruction backend.
+To minimize the computational cost and make the pipeline compatible with gradient-based optimization, we use a differentiable multilayer perceptron (MLP)-based surrogate model to predict the polarization response of the meta-atoms instead of running expensive numerical electromagnetic solvers.
+The metasurface geometry, the object/image distances, and the neural-network weights are simultaneously adjusted during optimization.
+On a real-world spectro-polarimetric dataset\cite{jeon2024spectral}, our design achieves a high compression ratio of 4 for monochromatic imaging with 27.06 dB peak signal-to-noise ratio (PSNR) and 0.7172 structural similarity index measure (SSIM), and an even high higher compression ratio of 12 for RGB-achromatic imaging with 23.35 dB PSNR and 0.5643 SSIM.
+These results show that end-to-end co-design opens a new avenue for ultra-compact, snapshot, full-Stokes polarization imaging systems.